Deliver high-touch (and effective) customer experiences through high tech.

 How can the evolution of relationship marketing help us scale the personal relationship?

 The steps companies should take are pretty intuitive and similar to how traditional service associates build relationships.
-However, the key is leveraging technology and analytics to be able to apply the high-touch physical experiences across thousands/millions of relationships.
+However, the key to realizing the advantages of relationship marketing is leveraging technology and analytics to be able to apply the high-touch physical experiences across thousands/millions of relationships.

 Step #1: Listen + ask questions: